mohtashim0007/IPL-DATA-ANALYSIS-WEB/README.md

-# IPL-DATA-ANALYSIS-ST
+# IPL-DATA-ANALYSIS

 This Project work is completed by Mohd Mohtashim.

-IPL EDA DashBoard : In depth Analysis of IPL data between 2008-2020, do explore my Project [Click Here](https://mohtashim0007-ipl-data-analysis-main-7vqu37.streamlitapp.com/)
+IPL EDA DashBoard : In depth Analysis of IPL data between 2008-2020, do explore my Project [Click Here](https://mohtashim0007-ipl-data-analysis-web-main-z7obzm.streamlitapp.com/)

 HIGHLIGHTED FEATURES :
 There 3 main features in the website